minad/lmdb/README.md

 env.close
 ```

-For details take a look at the specs.
-If you want to have a simpler interface
-to LMDB databases please consider using [Moneta](https://github.com/minad/moneta).
+If you want to have a simpler interface to LMDB databases please consider using [Moneta](https://github.com/minad/moneta).
 The Moneta gem provides an LMDB adapter which uses this gem.

-### Licence (MIT)
+## Licence (MIT)

 ```
 Copyright (c) 2013 Daniel Mendler